Mark Tucker (offensive lineman): AFL career

 He left the NFL in 1997 and became a member of the Arizona Rattlers of the Arena Football League.
 He would go on to a long career with the Rattlers, one that would span a decade.
 The Rattlers enjoyed many successes and failures during his tenure, from an Arena Bowl victory over a Kurt Warner led Iowa Barnstormer team in ArenaBowl XI to the loses in consecutive ArenaBowls XVI, XVII, XVIII.
 Upon retirement after the 2006 season Tucker became the offensive/defensive line coach for the Rattlers.
 He also held that capacity with the 2010 Az Rattlers and then with the New Orleans Voodoo in 2011.

 Other

 From 1993-94 Tucker appeared on a few episodes in season 5 of American Gladiators under the Gladiator name Rebel.
 These appearances were as an alternate for injured Gladiators.

-In 1998 Tucker began a coaching career that has spanned 23 years at Hamilton High School in Chandler Az.
+In 1998 Tucker began a coaching career that has spanned 23 years at Hamilton High School in Chandler, Arizona.

-He has produced several D1 lineman, most notably Christian Westerman (Auburn/ASU), Casey Tucker (Stanford), Tyler Johnstone (Oregon).
+He has produced several D1 lineman, most notably Christian Westerman (Auburn/ASU), Casey Tucker (Stanford), Tyler Johnstone (Oregon), Austin Brantley (Undecided).
 The program has won 7 6A State Titles in his tenure.

 In July 2012 at 44 yrs of age Tucker joined the Phoenix Fire Department.

-In December 2020 he was promoted to Engineer and currently is on Engine 11 “C” Shift.
+In December 2020 he was promoted to Engineer and currently is on Engine 58 “C” Shift.